MvcControlsToolkit/Home/README.md

 The new 1.2.0 version is ready for download!

-**IMPORTANT:** In case you installed 1.2.0 instead of1.2.1 and Nuget package installation might fail in VS 2017.
-Right click on the project an select the option to modify the csproj file.
+**IMPORTANT:** In case you installed 1.2.0 instead of 1.2.1 and Nuget package installation failed in VS 2017.
+Right click on the project and select the option to modify the csproj file.
 Then substitute the content of the existing PackageTargetFallback with:
 `
  <PackageTargetFallback>$(PackageTargetFallback);portable-net45+win8</PackageTargetFallback>
  `